devpi/devpi/doc/userman/devpi_commands.rst

       -h, --help            show this help message and exit

     web serving options:
+      --host HOST           domain/ip address to listen on.
+Use --host=0.0.0.0 if you want to accept connections from anywhere.
+                            [localhost]
-      --host HOST           domain/ip address to listen on [localhost] --port PORT           port to listen for http requests.
+      --port PORT           port to listen for http requests.
 [3141] --outside-url URL     the outside URL where this server will be reachable.
                             Set this if you proxy devpi-server through a web server and the web server does not set or you want to override the custom X-outside-url header.
-      --debug               run wsgi application with debug logging
+      --debug               run wsgi application with debug logging --theme THEME         folder with template and resource overwrites for the web interface

     pypi mirroring options (root/pypi):
       --refresh SECS        interval for consulting changelog api of